 Oil can also be rubbed into other place of the body, too, like the back, shoulders, knees, and stomach.
 And you can use more than one oil in the same place.

 For example, for motion sickness, I rub ginger on my stomach and then layer it with peppermint to help drive the ginger in where it's needed.

 I should mention, too, that essential oils can be used with a warm compress or cold pack, according to the need.

 And you probably already thought of it, but the effectiveness of a massage is greatly enhanced with essential oils.
 The Raindrop Technique in particular has helped me – and many others – overcome some stubborn health problems.

 French aromatherapists emphasize taking essential oils orally (along with the other ways mentioned).
 Oral ingestion would include holding essential oils in the mouth, swallowing them, and taking them in a capsule.

 An easy way to ingest essential oils is to add a drop to your food or drink.

-It doesn't take much of an essential oil because they are highly concentrated.
+It doesn't take much of an essential oil because these oils are highly concentrated.
 And, as a general rule, oils taken orally are to be diluted with a vegetable oil or blue agave.

 Of course, with any form of oral application, it's critical to know that your essential oils meet the necessary requirements for internal use.

 In addition to the uses mentioned above, there are some other applications of essential oils I put into action regularly.
 A few of these are: as a stain remover, room freshener, insect repellent, household cleaner, bath salt, and cooking ingredient.